hpcw/hpcw.github.io/index.md

 **The workshop is taking place on June 2nd**.

+**Call for participation**: If you would like to take part and represent your use-case/persona - please get in touch!
+And don't worry, it's ok to only have problems to solve and no answers (yet) - we will try our best to guide you.

 ### Communication
 To get in touch (even before the workshop) please use the `#hpcw` channel within [hpc-containers.slack.com](https://hpc-containers.slack.com) ([Invitation Link if you are not registered already](https://join.slack.com/t/hpc-containers/shared_invite/zt-ak9q6jw7-UZgpv7IJua5jCtJ_db_yAQ)) for communication.